masolele/Pantropical_landuse/README.md

 re handled by U-Nets for feature extraction, while channels 12–14 guide attention via a dense network.
 The fused output becomes a 64x64 segmentation map with 1 class for each pixel.

+## License
+This work is licensed under the Apache License 2.0 - please see the [LICENSE](LICENSE) file for details.

 ## Contact
 For questions or issues, please open an issue on GitHub